 The kids didn’t really dig it though that’s often the case on a hot summer night.
 There’s also the matter of lunch.
-Estelle’s teacher continues to explain every afternoon how our piccola principessa has eaten another double dose of the already elaborate 3-course meal they’re served at school.
+Estelle’s preschool teacher here in Rome continues to explain every afternoon how our piccola principessa has eaten another double dose of the already elaborate 3-course meal they’re served at school.
 Oggi, due primi, due secondi e due contorni.
 Mama mia!
 This is particularly amusing because Estelle is so petite.
 I’m guessing that we’re in the midst of a growth spurt.

 But I’ll try it again, and might even wrap the whole thing in a flour tortilla like a burrito.
 For now, here’s how I did this version which I thought was delicious.

 P.S.
 Need more ideas for good family food done easily?
 Enter to win 1 of 3 copies of “100 Days of Real Food”, the gorgeous book by Lisa Leake, right now!

 SLOW COOKER SHREDDED CHICKEN TEX-MEX

 I almost always shred onions so that the kids don’t pick them out but the dish still gets all the flavor.

 - 1 whole chicken breast, skinless (about 2 pounds)

 - 2 cloves garlic, finely minced

 - 1 can or 1 1/2 cups diced tomatoes

 - 1/2 teaspoon pepper